dkilleen428/bayesian-fake-news-detection/README.md

 - Explore Monte Carlo Dropout as a lighter-weight Bayesian approach
 - Try tighter priors (e.g., `Normal(0, 0.1)`)
 - Investigate hierarchical BNNs or Bayesian ensembles
+- MNB is more efficient with very high text datasets with thousands of words.

 ### Data & Evaluation
 - Augment data with additional political datasets or synthetic samples